charvi-a/Kaggle/README.md

 # Kaggle
 Kaggle Competition to predict house prices

-I worked on a Kaggle competition to predict house prices using different regression techniques in Python.
+I worked on my first Kaggle competition to predict house prices using different regression techniques in Python.

 I used Decision Trees as well as an Elastic Net model(a regularized regression method that linearly combines L1 and L2 penalties of Lasso and Ridge methods) to predict house prices.